Axway/platform-management-docs/content/en/docs/management_guide/managing_applications/managing_mobile_backend_services_datasources/_index.md

 ### Push notification logs

-Click the **Logs** tab to view a paginated table of push notifications delivered by Dashboard, and the status of the notification.
+Click the **Logs** tab to view a paginated table of push notifications and their status.
 Each row contains the following fields:

 * **Payload –** The JSON notification payload.
 * **Channel –** The name of the subscription channel to which the notification was delivered.